-The inaugural Microsoft Research Summit streamed live on October 19–21, 2021, where science and technology leaders from around the world gave over 190 presentations about research projects driving advances across the sciences and pushing the limits of technology toward achieving a meaningful impact on humanity.
+The inaugural Microsoft Research Summit brought together science and technology leaders from around the world, contributing over 190 presentations about research projects driving advances across the sciences and pushing the limits of technology toward achieving a meaningful impact on humanity.

 To browse sessions, select the “On Demand” tab above or explore a brief summary of each track below, where you can follow the link to an on-demand version of the full track or plenary.

 Industrial Research in the 21st Century.
 Peter Lee, CVP of Research and Incubations at Microsoft, opened Research Summit with some reflections on the curiosity that animates us as researchers, the role of computer science in advancing all the sciences, and the importance of our work in light of the tremendous challenges we will face as a society in the coming years.

 Statistical Imaginaries: An Ode to Responsible Data Science.
 Drawing on her research into the 2020 US census, danah boyd discussed how illusions surrounding data can be weaponized.
 She highlighted how the US Census Bureau’s decision to embrace differential privacy as part of its system to protect statistical confidentiality upended what people imagined the work of data to be.
 She then discussed the importance of grappling with uncertainty and limitations as a key part of responsible data science.

 New Developments in Human-Computer Interaction.
 Mary Czerwinski was joined by colleagues at Microsoft Research for a look across some of the latest work in human-computer interaction.
 They explored advances that are helping us manage and get more value out of the devices we use every day; find new ways to express ourselves creatively; make virtual and augmented worlds feel more real (literally); use technology to stay focused and manage stress; expand computing into exciting new form factors; and ensure that everyone can take advantage of what technology has to offer.